mdfad-tech/Cybersecurity-Architects-Handbook-Second-Edition/README.md

 > **An Architect's Guide to Designing, Building, and Defending the Modern Enterprise**
 > by **Lester Nichols** · Foreword by **Corey Ball** (author of *Hacking APIs*) · Published by **Packt** (April 30, 2026)

 This is the official code and supplemental-download repository for the **Second Edition** of *The Cybersecurity Architect's Handbook*.
-It hosts the companion materials referenced throughout the book — most notably the **Chapter 9 supplemental download**, which contains the full set of hands-on labs, exercises, and product showcases that could not fit within the printed page count.
+It hosts the companion materials referenced throughout the book — most notably the **Chapter 9 supplemental download**, which contains a full set of hands-on labs, exercises, and product showcases that could not fit within the printed page count.

 [![Book](https://img.shields.io/badge/book-2nd%20Edition-blue)](https://www.amazon.com/Cybersecurity-Architects-Handbook-architects-enterprise/dp/180610539X/)
 [![Publisher](https://img.shields.io/badge/publisher-Packt-orange)]()